Practical ways to recognize and managing stress

 You can try some actions in addition to closing the door to your teenager’s room.
 However, you have to be ready and firm.

-2. When your teen leaves shoes, coats, backpacks or purses on the floor or in the main living area, simply pick these items up and toss them into your teenager’s room.
+2. When your teen leaves shoes, coats, backpacks, or purses on the floor or in the main living area, simply pick these items up and toss them into your teenager’s room.
 Then close the door.
 When your teen cannot find his shoes or her purse in the bedroom, your teen will be motivated to organize.

 3. Refuse to engage in any arguments concerning the whereabouts of a particular item.
 Simply respond, “It’s in your room”.
 While you cannot control your teen’s mess, you can push responsibility back onto your teen to take care of their possessions.